 One thing that I love about writing is that inspiration can hit you anywhere but you’ve got to be prepared.
-There is no use having a brilliant ideas come to you and you don’t have a pen/paper or the memo app on your mobile.
+There is no use having brilliant ideas come to you and you don’t have a pen/paper or the memo app on your mobile.
 Haven’t got the hang yet of using the voice recorder on the phone, suppose I will have to get used to it and hearing the sound of my voice, ugh!
-We are going out for a fishing trip this morning and guess what, my notebook and pen is going with me…my necessary traveling companion.
+We are going out for a fishing trip this morning and guess what, my notebook and pen are going with me…my necessary travelling companion.

 Getting really caught up in my new script idea.
-Fleshed out the main characters, whom I like, now working on the antagonists, whom I don’t like but they have their agendas even if it make life really difficult for the protagonists.
-Have also worked out the timeline which is the basis of the script and I will use this as the guide to move the story forward and got really excited and did my first draft on the two first scenes.
+Fleshed out the main characters, whom I like, now working on the antagonists, whom I don’t like but they have their agendas even if it makes life really difficult for the protagonists.
+Have also worked out the timeline which is the basis of the script and I will use this as the guide to moving the story forward and got really excited and did my first draft on the two first scenes.

 Working Title – Beyond Salted Plains

 Genre – Romance